-It seemed the rift in the trio provided some solid evidence that perhaps Eddy and Shoaf had something to do with Neese’s disappearance.
+It seemed the rift in the trio provided some solid evidence that perhaps Shelia Eddy and Rachel Shoaf had something to do with Neese’s disappearance.

 Chris Berry, a state trooper assigned to the case in August 2012, always believed that any murderer could not conceal what they had done for very long.
 And in some cases, Berry had seen, the murderers would even brag about their deeds.
 He had a feeling that this was one of those cases and thus believed that Rachel Shoaf and Shelia Eddy would come to confess in time.

 Berry created a fake online persona as an attractive teenage boy who attended West Virginia University in Morgantown and scoured Facebook and Twitter, linking up with the girls.
 Then, investigators could use this access to glean insight on the mental states of Eddy and Shoaf from their posts on social media.

 Investigators observed that Eddy was perky while Shoaf was reserved and quiet online.
 Neither one of the girls hinted that they were upset about their best friend’s disappearance.
 Eddy tweeted about mundane things and even posted a photo of her and Shoaf together.

 Some posts were odd, such as the one on November 5, 2012, that said, “no one on this earth can handle me and Rachel if you think you can you’re wrong.”